KarelPeeters/HwLang/design/design.md

   * use salsa? https://rustc-dev-guide.rust-lang.org/salsa.html
 * for ideas on what we need to support IDEs: https://github.com/rust-lang/rust-analyzer/blob/master/docs/dev/architecture.md

+Worklist:
+* Items can heavily depend on each other, on the result of typedefs, on symbols imported ...
+* => We need some kind of worklist algorithm that's very flexible.
+  * Work on an item until we get stuck, then move to the next one.
+  * If all items are stuck there's a cyclic dependency in the source code, report this as an error.
+  * Is `async` rust a good fit here?

 ### Use cases to examine